-- Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > USB > Time Machine.
+1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router.

+- 2. Go to Advanced > USB > Time Machine. - You can follow the web instructions to back up all files on your Mac to a USB storage device connected to your router.

+• Or follow the instructions below:

-3. Tick the checkbox to enable Time Machine.
+- 1. Tick the checkbox to enable Time Machine.

-4. Click SELECT to select a location for Time Machine backups.
+- 2. Click SELECT to select a location for Time Machine backups.

-5. Set the Size Limit for Backups.
+- 3. Set the Size Limit for Backups.

-Note: 0 means no limit for the space.
+- Note: 0 means no limit for the space.

+- 4. Click SAVE.